 Your marketing approach will constantly evolve as you learn more about your customers and the effectiveness of your approach.
 The best schools approach this with a desire to improve every year.
 This would include:

 - Attending professional development to understand marketing better.
 These programs do exist for schools.
 Charter school associations like the Institute for Quality Education or the Missouri Public Charter School Association run these.
 At the National Catholic Educators Conference, there were a number of marketing sessions and professional groups like the Indiana Non-Public Educators Association also put these on.
-The information and training is out there – you just need to get it.
+The information and training are out there – you just need to get it.
 I have been fortunate to be able to run training programs for many groups.
 If you can’t find one, call me and we can talk about running one for you.
 To learn more about our custom training programs and speaking engagements, click here!

 - If they can’t do it, they hire someone who can.
 You can’t not do marketing.
 If you don’t have the time or the training to do it, you hire someone who can help you.
 I have worked with many clients who tell me that they can execute, but they just need help in putting together a strategic plan.
 That is ok.
 Recognize what you can do and outsource other parts to trained consultants.
 You wouldn’t not have a website just because you don’t understand programming?
 You pay an expert to do that.
 Marketing strategy is the same thing.